People are infected when they consume contaminated food, often shellfish, or water.

-Once common throughout the world, cholera is now largely confined to developing countries in the tropics and subtropics.
-It is common (endemic) in parts of Asia, the Middle East, Africa, and South and Central America.
+Once common throughout the world, cholera is now most common in parts of Asia, the Middle East, Africa, and South and Central America.
 Small outbreaks have occurred in Europe, Japan, and Australia.
 In the United States, cholera can occur along the coast of the Gulf of Mexico.

 Large outbreaks of cholera continue to occur wherever there is poverty and people lack access to clean drinking water and sanitary disposal of human waste.
 A severe cholera epidemic occurred in Haiti after the earthquake in 2010 and lasted until 2017.
-During this outbreak, 700,000 people became ill, and 9,000 died.
+During this outbreak, over 820,000 people became ill, and nearly 10,000 died.
 An outbreak in Yemen started in 2016 and has not yet ended.
 This outbreak has had even greater devastating effects.
-Over 1 million people in Yemen have become ill, and over 2,000 have died.
+Over 2.5 million people in Yemen have become ill, and almost 4,000 have died.
 It is thought to be the largest, fastest-spreading cholera outbreak in modern history.

-In endemic areas, outbreaks usually occur when war or civil unrest disrupts public sanitation services.
+In endemic areas (areas where there is an ongoing, relatively constant rate of infection), outbreaks usually occur when war or civil unrest disrupts public sanitation services.
 Infection is most common during warm months and among children.
 In newly affected areas, outbreaks may occur during any season and affect all ages equally.